 Delayed Payment Protection: Strong Shield for MSMEs

-In today’s fast-paced business environment, Micro and Small Enterprises (MSEs) often face critical challenges—particularly cash flow disruptions arising from delayed payments.
-While selling on credit is commonplace, delayed or non-payment can jeopardize the very survival of small businesses.
-Recognizing this, the Government of India has empowered state-level Facilitation Councils under the MSME Development Act, 2006.
+The Government of India recognizing this, it has empowered state-level Facilitation Councils under the MSME Development Act, 2006.
 These councils offer legal recourse through conciliation and arbitration to resolve payment disputes efficiently and effectively

 What is Delayed Payment Protection